techidaily/site-games-able/source/_posts/ensuring-stability-key-points-in-selecting-a-cpu-cooler.md

 ## 6\.
 Installation

 [For first-time PC builders](https://www.makeuseof.com/tips-to-help-build-first-gaming-pc/) , installing a CPU cooler can be a bit daunting.
-You need to align the cold plate of the cooler perfectly with the CPU, make sure you[have the right amount of thermal paste applied](https://www.makeuseof.com/tag/what-is-thermal-paste/) , and screwing the cooler into the motherboard is not a fun time.
+You need to align the cold plate of the cooler perfectly with the CPU, make sure you [have the right amount of thermal paste applied](https://www.makeuseof.com/tag/what-is-thermal-paste/) , and screwing the cooler into the motherboard is not a fun time.
 Still, you can get through it pretty easily if you know what you're doing.
 If you are a bit scared of the process, you can get coolers that have an easier installation.

  For example, most coolers from Noctua are very simple to install thanks to their sophisticated SecuFirm mounting system.
 Air coolers tend to be easier to install than liquid coolers because of their simplicity.